 Canterbury Court is a Life Plan Community, often referred to as a continuing care retirement community, sponsored by All Saints’ and St. Luke’s Episcopal Churches of Atlanta, Georgia.
 In 1960, the two churches formed a nonprofit corporation called Canterbury Court, governed by a local volunteer board appointed by the sponsoring churches.

-Canterbury Court offers 188 apartments for independent living, in a range of sizes and floor plans, as well as 18 apartments for catered living and 44 nursing rooms for rehabilitation, nursing and long-term care.
+Canterbury Court offers 188 apartments for independent living, in a range of sizes and floor plans, as well as 18 apartments for assisted living and 44 nursing rooms for rehabilitation, nursing and long-term care.
 105 new independent living residences are also being added, with scheduled completion in Fall 2023.

 Canterbury Court has a stunning garden, an attractive reception area and lounge, library, chapel, outdoor terraces, card room, sundries store, multiple dining venues, private dining room, multiple meeting rooms and lounges, woodworking shop, arts and crafts studio, business center, billiards room, theater, and wellness center with an in-house clinic, exercise areas, and indoor heated swimming pool and whirlpool.
 Canterbury Court’s landscaped grounds and gardens cover more than eight acres and offer paved walking trails, a gazebo, greenhouse, and protected natural habitats certified by the Atlanta Audubon Society and National Wildlife Federation.
 Individual garden plots are available on request.